Online Metal Glossary

 A discoloration due to non-uniform oxidation of the metal surface during solution heat treatment.

 Heating and cooling a solid metal or alloy in such a way as to obtain desired conditions or properties.
 Commonly used as a shop term to denote a thermal treatment to increase strength.
-Heating for the sole purpose of hot working is excluded from the meaning of this definition -- see "Solution Heat Treating," "Aging."
+Heating for the sole purpose of hot working is excluded from the meaning of this definition -- See "Solution Heat Treating," "Aging."

 An alloy which may be strengthened by a suitable thermal treatment.

-see "Streak, Herringbone."
+See "Streak, Herringbone."

 Void in rolled product.
 Typical cause is a non-metallic inclusion during rolling.